I became part of the 1% of the worlds population that suffered with Vitiligo, in 1984 at just 2 years old.

 More patches came.
 Slowly, covering my arms, legs and worst of all, my face.
 I went back to my GP who instantly referred me to a Dermatologist at Great Ormond Street Hospital because he still couldn’t say what it was.
 It was there it was confirmed I had Vitiligo and it was incurable.

-….and so my journey started.
+….and so my journey started, unbeknown to me.
 I went from being an ‘ordinary’ child to a hospital patient, subject to regular skin check-ups and being subscribed regular treatments, to try and slow down the development of more patches.
-With my skin being so young, my Dermatologist was reluctant in prescribing me anything that could potentially damage my skin in the long run.
+With my skin being so young, my Dermatologist was reluctant in prescribing me anything that could potentially damage my skin, long term.
 I started using Eumovate, a thin steroid type cream that I applied to the patches on my face, twice a day.
 We had to persevere.
-My skin wasn’t going to change overnight, but my parents quickly became rigid about making sure I applied as instructed twice a day.
-I remember being in hospital a lot….playing with toys in the waiting room as I waited to hear my name over the tannoy, instructing me that they were ready to perform another ultra violet x-ray to see if any more patches had formed.
+My skin wasn’t going to change overnight, but my parents quickly became rigid about making sure I stuck to the routine.
+I remember being in hospital a lot….playing with toys in the waiting room as I waited to hear my name called over the tannoy, for yet another test or checkup on my skin.

 I was later prescribed Betnovate for my body, a potent steroid cream that could be applied to larger areas where Vitiligo existed.